 It was really worth the break.
 I would like to call it my homeschooling hiatus.
 It has been quite a feat adjusting to homeschooling my 4th grader, but let me immediately add that it has been so much fun as well!
 When we were called (as opposed to using the term ‘forced’) to homeschool the son under the government’s quarantine orders, I decided to commit to it and embrace it, no matter how hard, time-consuming, or tiring it might be.
 It turns out, it’s hard, time-consuming but very fulfilling!Continue reading “10 Benefits of Homeschooling: Thoughts of a Beginner Mom”

 Do you ever notice awkward movement in your child?
 Does he have difficulty going through obstacles in the playground or even around the house?
-Does she have difficulty copying simple dance steps?Continue reading “How to Improve Your Child’s Movement Skills At Home”
+Does she have difficulty copying simple dance steps?
+It must be a problem with Gross motor skills or GMS.Continue reading “How to Improve Your Child’s Gross Motor Skills”